gjadi-mej/Test-rst-rendering/README.rst

 CORE Test Suite
 ---------------

-The CORE Test Suite is a C Test Suite.
+The CORE Test Suite contains a C Test Suite and a Java Test Suite.
 It is the most basic Test Suite to run.
 It ensures MicroEJ Application will run correctly.

 All other Test Suites assume the CORE Test Suite is validated.